phalpern/WG21-halpern/noop_constructor_destructor.md

 A class cannot declare `__COOKIE__` constructors or destructors -- they are automatically available in every type.
 An invocation of a `__COOKIE__` constructor or destructor does not require overload resolution, since no function is actually being called.

 An invocation of a `__COOKIE__` constructor or destructor is valid before or after the invocation of a real constructor or destructor, respectively, and is idempotent with other, `__COOKIE__` invocations on the same object.
+It is the responsibility of the caller to ensure that the bytes that make up an object constructed using the `__COOKIE__` constructor are valid; setting the bytes to a valid pattern can be done either before or after the noop constructor is invoked.

 Use cases
 =========